Nine ways you can give to refugees in our community:

 7. Donate household cleaning supplies to the RSC to give to families.

 8. Donate clothing.
 Gently used clothes for all ages are accepted based on need and storage space.
-In deciding what to donate, please be mindful that refugees we serve typically come from modest cultures.
+Please call to inquire about if we are accepting clothing donations.
+Donations are accepted only on a prearranged basis.
+In deciding what to donate, please be mindful that the refugees we serve typically come from modest cultures.
 Please separate and label boxes or bags of clothes by gender and size (i.e., infant, toddler, boy, girl, woman, man).

 9. Donate furniture to the RSC.
 The RSC does not have room to store furniture, but if you have items you think would be appropriate to donate, please call to inquire about them.
 If they are deemed appropriate and you can hold them until they are needed and can assist with delivery, we will find refugees who will put them to good use.